Bulex00/bulex-homes/README.md

 Deployment Process

-1. Project source code is stored in GitHub.
+1. The project source code is stored in GitHub.

 2. The main branch is selected for deployment.